 The world is prioritising health matters these days, and rightly so.
 Hence, as much as you can afford, go for ergonomic furniture.

-Other things to look out for when it comes to furniture and effective training room design are;
+Other things to look out for when it comes to furniture and effective training room design are:

-Have you ever attended an event and had to look for a needle and thread because a piece of lousy furniture caught at your clothes?
+Have you ever attended an event and had to look for a needle and thread because a piece of lousy furniture caught your clothes?
 Terrible!
 It leaves you feeling terrible.

 Establish that the tables and chairs are in good condition.